Simulating Coin Tossing: Game of Chance

 [26] 1 -1 1 -1 1 -1 -1 1 1 1 -1 -1 1 -1 -1 -1 1 -1 1 1 -1 1 -1 1 1

-One can graphical represent the outcome, as coded below.
-Note that the results will different for each compilation of the code as samples are drawn randomly.
+One can graphically represent the outcome, as coded below.
+Note that the results will be different for each compilation of the code as samples are drawn randomly.

 results <- sample( c(-1, 1), size = 50,replace = TRUE)